mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/Actions as Intent - Discover in Fate Core.md

 ## Learning New Information

-Of course, [[create advantage]] is also used to learn more about a situation or a character in the scene. [[Empathy]], for example, is often used to uncover existing aspects or place an existing aspect on a target.
+Of course, [[Create Advantage]] is also used to learn more about a situation or a character in the scene. [[Empathy]], for example, is often used to uncover existing aspects or place an existing aspect on a target.
 Unfortunately, the overlap between preparation and learning isn't as clean and simple as we might like it to be.

 ### Preparation vs. Learning

-[[create advantage]] works primarily because preparation and learning have some overlap.
+[[Create Advantage]] works primarily because preparation and learning have some overlap.
 If a vigilante superhero detective runs tests on fragments of a bullet found at a crime scene, he's both trying to learn something about the murderer and prepare for future confrontations.
 Ideally, the vigilante learns something meaningful about his opposition that he can also call upon later in the story to assist him in capturing the villain.

 But preparation often doesn't have any learning component at all.
 If our friendly neighborhood hedge magician is cooking up a [Potion of Strength], it's unlikely she suddenly gains any knowledge during the ritual.
 The same goes for a kid detective gathering up [A Crew of Misfits] or a rugged space marine equipping a [Heavy Minigun].
 Characters can clearly get ready for a future conflict without learning any new information about their opposition.